Best Foods to Stockpile for an Emergency Food Supply (2023)

 What do People Stockpile?

 One of the things to stockpile is food.
 Food stockpiles typically consist of non-perishable items with a very long shelf life, such as canned goods, dried beans, and rice.
-These products can provide required nutrients even if other food sources are unavailable.
+These products can provide the required nutrients even if other food sources are unavailable.

 Some people stockpile other items, such as first-aid supplies, cleaning supplies, barter items, and replacement parts for use during human-caused and natural disasters.